-It’s that time of year when some of us want to remove the Christmas decor.
-Some need to take it down because it’s been up long before Thanksgiving and we are tired of looking at it – some of us like the emptiness it brings.
-Then there are people that like the warmth and coziness we feel when we sit and enjoy our Christmas surroundings but don’t want to continue with a full Christmas tree.
+It’s that time of year when we decide it’s time to remove the Christmas decor.
+Some have a feeling of urgency because it has been up long before Thanksgiving, and we are tired of looking at it.
+Some of us also like the breathable empty spaces it brings.
+Then some people like the warmth and coziness but want a pared-down look, but still have a Christmas tree.
 There are lots of reasons to keep it up, take it down, or change it altogether.
 Wherever you fit in, here are 7 easy home decorating ideas for wintertime.

 7 Easy Home Decorating Ideas For Wintertime